 Step 1.
 Press the Windows + R keys to open the Run dialog box.

 Step 2.
-In the Run box, type the following command and hit Enter from the keyboard:-
+In the Run box, type the following command and hit Enter on the keyboard:-

 dfrgui